The Speakers

 Joe is a lifelong outdoors enthusiast, with a deep interest in the natural world.
 Camping trips as a child set the stage for countless family trips as an adult.
 Winter camping started on a whim, as a way to get outside during the cold, and has quickly become a favorite.
 Over a decade of winter camping with his wife Lori has imparted a wealth of knowledge and experience on what works for them.
 Joe's approach is pragmatic and practical.
 A woodworker by trade, Joe's hobbies include boatbuilding, paddling, hiking, biking, and pretty much anything outdoors.

-Brian Maruska
+Jon Maruska

 "Jon Maruska is an Engineering Technician in Duluth, MN.
 He is addicted to making gear, skiing lakes and hot-tent camping in northern Minnesota."